-- You must save the configuration and reload the software to place the change into effect. - If you decrease the size of the buffer, the software clears the buffer before placing the change into effect. - If you increase the size of the Syslog buffer, the software will clear some of the older locally buffered Syslog messages.
+- You must save the configuration and reload the software to place any changes into effect. - The modified number of syslog messages remains persistent across reloads if the logging persistence command is configured. - The number of persistent log messages across soft reboots is the same as the number of dynamic syslog messagess. - If you decrease the size of the buffer, the software clears the buffer before placing any changes into effect. - If you increase the size of the syslog buffer, the software clears some of the older locally buffered syslog messages.